Akash took just one wicket in that innings.

 ALSO READ:

-Former Australia captain Ricky Ponting, on Sky Sports Cricket, said he liked the way Ben Duckett plays and respected him even more for not reacting when Akash Deep put his arm around him after getting him out.
-He praised Duckett for staying calm in that moment.
+Former Australia captain Ricky Ponting, on Sky Sports Cricket, said he liked the way Duckett plays.
+He respected him even more for not reacting when Akash put his arm around him after getting him out.
+He praised the batter for staying calm in that moment.

 “I like the way Ben Duckett plays his cricket.
 I like him even more now.
 To not react to that, hats off,” Ponting said.